dan-76/dan-76/README.md

-# Hi, I'm Daniel 👨‍💻
+# Hi, I'm Daniel 💻

 - 📊 Data Scientist
-- 🌱 Learning to grow.
-Launching new insights
+- 🌱 Learning to grow & Launching new insights
 - 🌟 Simplicity is the ultimate sophistication.